mrspeaker/Omega500/README.md

     game.setScreen(new TitleScreen());

+If you're just calling it from the game `load` function then it's `this.setScreen(...)`.
 If you need to do async stuff on load, then set the screen's `loaded` property to `false`.
 When you're done, set it to `true`.

 In render, you can clear the screen to a color (if you need to):